zaphosting/docs/docs/vserver-windows-palworld.md

 ## Introduction

-Do you have a Windows VPS or rootserver and you want to install a Palworld Dedicated server on it?
+Do you have a Windows VPS, root server or dedicated server and you want to install the Palworld Dedicated server service on it?
 You are in the right place.
-In this guide we will explain the step by step process of installing this service on your server.
+In this guide, we will explain the step by step process of installing this service on your server.

 ## Preparation